Black Panther Party, Winston-Salem, North Carolina Chapter: Party

-Elected Officials
+Elected officials

 The activity of the Winston-Salem Black Panther's programs ended with the death of the party in 1978; however, the activism of its major leaders continued for many years.
 Several members of the Winston-Salem branch went on to become leading political figures, or influence public life in some way, such as Larry Little, who was referred to by the Winston-Salem daily newspaper as the area's most influential African American citizen, and Nelson Malloy, who served as North Ward alderman after Little.
-The success of the Winston-Salem Panthers later in life highlights the party's other major impact: serving as a training ground for Black elected officials.